bensutherland/salp_anon_to_salp/README.md

 2017-07-20

 ### Overview
-Part 1: Anchor anonymous markers from _Salvelinus alpinus_ onto the genetic map of _S. alpinus_.
-This will use the high-density genetic map of _S. alpinus_ (Nugent et al. 2017) in combination with anonymous markers from _S. alpinus_..
+*Part 1*: Anchor anonymous markers from _Salvelinus alpinus_ onto the genetic map of _S. alpinus_.
+This will use the high-density genetic map of _S. alpinus_ (Nugent et al. 2017) in combination with anonymous markers from _S. alpinus_.

-Part 2: Combine the positioned markers with Fst values and plot in a GWAS figure.
+*Part 2*: Combine the positioned markers with Fst values and plot in a GWAS figure.

 _Clone this repo, run all code from within the main repo_